eyemotif/carp/README.md

 ## Commands

 ### list
-`carp list`: Lists all dependencies and their installed versions in the current Cargo workspace.
+`carp list`: Lists all dependencies and their installed versions.

 ```
 % carp list